RaduCot/fullstack-portfolio/README.md

 This project is a fullstack artist portfolio that closely resembles the ArtStation grid style showcase.
 All demo works in this portfolio belong to **Sergey Vasnev**.
 You can find him on [ArtStation](https://sergey_vasnev.artstation.com/).

+Frontend libraries used:
+1. **framer-motion** - A popular library for creating animations and transitions in React applications.
+2. **lucide-react** - A collection of beautiful and customizable icons for React applications.
+3. **axios** - A promise-based HTTP client for making requests to external APIs.
+4. **tailwind** - A utility-first CSS framework for creating custom designs quickly.

 It provides all CRUD interactions, and an open static storage link for image files.
 Images are also removed from that storage when modifications are made to a specific "work" object and when it's completely removed from the database.

 Backend CRUD operations are fully covered by tests.